Cosmian/kms/documentation/docs/encrypting_and_decrypting_at_scale.md

 image.png
 ```

-To devrypt the file, use the `decrypt` command:
+To decrypt the file, use the `decrypt` command:

 ```bash
 ckms sym decrypt \